 Once again, ICIS is pleased and excited to launch the search for the very best in innovation in the chemical industry.

-The winners will be those companies and individuals that have made significant steps forward in technological and busi-ness innovation, with tangible results emerging during 2016 and the early part of this year.
+The winners will be those companies that have made significant steps forward in technological and business innovation, with tangible results emerging during 2017 and the early part of this year.

-To ensure we identify the very best in innovation from the global chemicals industry, we have enlisted a panel of leading innovation experts from the industry and wider innovation community, who will select the winners in each of the four categories and an overall Best Innovation for 2017 (see page 26).
-They will also judge the Alpha lnnovator of the Year entries.
+To ensure we identify the very best in innovation from the global chemicals industry, we have enlisted a panel of five leading innovation experts from the industry and wider innovation community, who will select the winners in each of the four categories and an overall Best Innovation for 2018.
+This award will be presented by BASF as overall sponsor.

 Entries should contain a 300-word statement outlining the innovation and its importance, the science behind it and key advances/issues overcome, and what the main benefits are to the company, the market and the customer, or the environment and sustainability.